marcdotson/conjoint-ensembles/Paper/README.md

 hierarchical model in terms of out of sample predictive performance.

 We could choose the base models a different way.
-For example, each base models could be specified with a different prior that accounts for a specific pathology or respondent behavior.
-Then the base models will generate predictions that account for the effects of each pathology respectively.
-Other ways of specifying base models include dropping individuals or choice-tasks from the design matrix.
+For example, each base model could be specified with a different prior that accounts for a specific pathology or respondent behavior.
+Then the base models will generate predictions that account for the effects of each pathology respectively. **Other ways of specifying base models include dropping individuals or choice-tasks from the design matrix.
 In this paper, we show results for the ensemble generated by base models trained on
 ![l-1](https://latex.codecogs.com/png.latex?l-1 "l-1") feature
-variables.
+variables.**

 The ensemble approach does come with some disadvantages.
 For example, our inferences are certainly biased.
 However, a relatively small